maiple/opengml/README.md

 - The best and most reliable IDE and compiler available for this programming language can be found [here](https://www.yoyogames.com/).
 Neither free nor open source.
 - [LateralGM](http://lateralgm.org/), an open source IDE for GML and ENIGMA.
 Might be out of date.

-## Download

-[Check the releases](https://github.com/nstbayless/gml-beautify/releases) to see if there is a recent build for your operating system.
-If not, see the [build instructions](./BUILD.md).